Board of Directors

 As Past President and elected member of the College of Physiotherapists of Ontario, Dr. Spirou oversaw the practice the over 9000 physiotherapists in Ontario.
 He understands the regulatory and advocacy issues involved in the health sector.
 He also served as board member and executive officer for the Canadian Alliance of Physiotherapy Regulators, a national entity that establishes credentialing and examination standards for clinicians seeking entry to practice in Canada.
 He has led the physical therapy profession in establishing innovative models of care and lobbied for enhanced scope of practice opportunities which have recently become a reality for Canadian physical therapists, including Diagnostic imaging and Laboratory tests.
 Dr. Spirou has led many ‘ground up’ initiatives in physiotherapy practice that have elevated the profession’s credibility and status, establishing physiotherapists at the forefront of national and provincial health care reform.

-John currently sits on the Board Finance Committee, and is Board Liaison to the Division Chairs Committee (DCC).
+John currently sits on the Board Finance and Governance Committees, and is Board Liaison to the Division Chairs Committee (DCC).

 Dr. Alain Bélanger